Wisc-HCI/NRI-authoring-Backend/README.md

 ** Work in Progress **

 This is the github repository of the backend part of the NRI-Authoring Environment, developed in Wisconsin HCI lab from UW-Madison.
 The backend part is integrated with wpi_jaco package (http://wiki.ros.org/wpi_jaco) which is used to communicate with Kinova's MICO arm and also provides config file for MICO arm to do motion planning with Moveit Framework in ROS.
 Our team also created a front-end Web UI to interact with this backend code.
-The related frontend UI could be found at following link: https://github.com/Wisc-HCI/nri-authoring-environment .
+The related frontend UI could be found at following link: https://github.com/Wisc-HCI/nri-authoring-environment.
+Our entire authoring system diagram could be found at following:

 Author: Jieru Hu<br />
 Contact: jhu76@wisc.edu